In this post: How we creating some more pantry space in our kitchen with our rolling pantry shelves.

 The type of casters we bought don’t have bearings so they’re tough to get moving.

-Which is good if you have adorable nephews like mine and you don’t really want the shelves being used as a push toy. 😉
+This is good if you have adorable nephews like mine and you don’t really want the shelves being used as a push toy. 😉

 We designed the shelving with metal shelves to keep them light and easy to clean.